Dobiasd/Behagolit/Ubiquefix.md

 ## Partial function application

-A function fuses with its neighbor values until it's either full (-y applied) or until there are no more values left to fuse with.
+A function fuses with its neighbor values until it's either full (i.e., fully applied) or until there are no more values left to fuse with.

 Given a function taking an `A` and `B`, and returning a `C`